UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 7, 2024

 Contrary to popular belief, the ketogenic diet is not all bacon and bulletproof coffee (though those are certainly optional perks)!
-Yes, it’s a higher fat, moderately low protein, and very low-carb diet, but it can include a wide variety of foods, including plenty of low-carb vegetables, full-fat dairy products healthy fats, and moderate fruit (berries), and it can be followed whether you’re a vegetarian, vegan, or dairy-free, too.
+Yes, it’s a higher fat, moderate protein, and very low-carb diet, but it can include a wide variety of foods – such as plenty of low-carb vegetables, full-fat dairy products, healthy fats, and moderate fruits (berries) – and it can be followed whether you’re a vegetarian, vegan, or dairy-free, too.

-Once you know what snacks to stock up on, ingredients to cook with, and recipes to turn to, you’ll begin to realize that keto cuisine is actually quite approachable, and it even includes iterations of many of your favorite foods (Hello, lasagna, mashed potatoes, ice cream, and chocolate chip cookies!).
-As you begin to restrict your carb intake by carefully counting your grams of carbs, your blood sugar will thank you, too!
+Once you know what snacks to stock up on, ingredients to cook with, and recipes to turn to, you’ll begin to realize that keto cuisine is actually quite approachable, and it even allows iterations of many of your favorite foods (Hello, lasagnamashed potatoes, ice cream, and chocolate chip cookies!).
+As you begin to restrict your carb intake by carefully counting your grams of carbs, your blood sugar will thank you, too.

 So cast away any notions of deprivation or hunger.
 On the keto diet, you’ll feel full and satisfied, not to mention more energized than ever!